julzaza/wildwitchherbs/_posts/2025-07-04-worldly-witchy-herbs.md

 This plant doesn’t smell, taste, or look magical.
 But drink its tea, and you’ll see.

-Used by Xhosa shamans to enhance dream recall and enter lucid states, the root is often taken during initiation or divination training.
-It’s not psychedelic, but its dream power is considered ancestral.
+Used by Xhosa shamans to enhance dream recall and enter lucid states, the root is taken during initiation or divination.
+Its dream power is considered ancestral.

-The practice is private, passed quietly between chosen hands.

 ---

-## 7. Hawthorn (*Crataegus monogyna*) — Celtic and European Highlands
+## 7. Hawthorn (*Crataegus monogyna*) — Celtic Highlands

 Witches didn’t plant hawthorn casually.

 It’s sacred to the fae.
 To disturb it was to risk madness or misfortune.
 In Ireland, solitary hawthorn trees were “fairy trees” — left untouched in fields.
-Farmers plowed around them.

-But witches?
-They’d clip a thorn, hang it above the door for protection, or use it in spells of revenge and justice.
-Blood-red berries, white ghost blossoms.
-It guards the heart — literally and magically.
+Witches clipped thorns, hung them above doors for protection, or used them in justice spells.

 ---

 ## Final Thought

-You won’t find these herbs in beauty blogs.
-Some smell sharp.
-Some stain your fingers.
-All come with stories.
+These herbs aren’t for decoration.
+They’re for conversation — between you and something old.

-If you choose to grow or use them, do it with intention — not just for the aesthetic, but for what they remember.
+Grow or use them with intention.
+Not for aesthetic, but for what they remember.

-They’re not decoration.
-They’re a dialogue.
-Between you and something older than you.

-And you don’t need to speak loudly to hear it.